Forensic photography: Use of flash

 External flash units are helpful tools when responding to a crime scene and for the proper documentation of evidence.
 The white balance of a photo flash unit is set to mimic daylight to ensure the proper color balance of the subject matter.
 The photographer must be mindful of the reflections that can occur due to the directionality of the flash and the position of the subject matter.
-To avoid flash reflections, as demonstrated below examples, the flash must either be removed from the camera body, creating an angle, or bounced off of the ceiling.
+To avoid flash reflections, the flash must either be removed from the camera body, creating an angle, or bounced off the ceiling.

-The word 'Photograph' is spelt wrong in the images above.